SummaryRead the full fact sheet

 People who have never smoked who live with people who do smoke are at increased risk of a range of tobacco-related diseases and other health risks, including:

-- There is evidence that passive smoking is associated with lower levels of antioxidant vitamins in the blood.
+- Passive smoking is associated with lower levels of antioxidant vitamins in the blood.

-- Just 30 minutes of exposure to second-hand smoke can affect how your blood vessels regulate blood flow, to a similar degree to that seen in people who smoke.
+- Just 30 minutes of passive smoking can affect how your blood vessels regulate blood flow, to a similar degree to that seen in people who smoke.

-- Long-term exposure to passive smoking may lead to the development of atherosclerosis (narrowing of the arteries).
+- Passive smoking over a long time may lead to the development of atherosclerosis (narrowing of the arteries by fatty streaks).

-- People who do not smoke who suffer long-term exposure to second-hand smoke have a 20 to 30 per cent higher risk of developing lung cancer.
+- Lung cancer – people who are exposed to second-hand smoke over a long time have a 20 to 30% higher risk of developing lung cancer.

-- There is increasing evidence that passive smoking can increase the risk of stroke, nasal sinus cancer, throat cancer, breast cancer, long- and short-term respiratory symptoms, loss of lung function, and chronic obstructive pulmonary disease among people who do not smoke.
+- There is increasing evidence that passive smoking may increase the risk of nasal sinus cancer, , , larynx cancer, long and short-term respiratory symptoms, loss of lung function, and among people who do not smoke.

-Passive smoking – a good reason to quit
+Your family and friends – a good reason to stop smoking

-If a person who smokes is unwilling or unable to stop immediately, there are various ways to help protect the health of the people with whom they live.
+If you smoke but you are unwilling or unable to stop immediately, there are various ways to help protect the health of the people you live with.
 Suggestions include:

-- Make your home smoke-free.
-Limiting your smoking to one or two rooms is not an effective measure – tobacco smoke can easily drift through the rest of the house.
+- Make your home totally smoke-free.
+Always smoke outdoors and shut windows and doors so smoke doesn’t drift inside.
+Limiting your smoking to one or 2 rooms will not protect your family – tobacco smoke can easily drift through the rest of the house.

-- Make sure that visitors to your house smoke their cigarettes outdoors.
+- Make sure that visitors to your house smoke outdoors – that includes shisha as well as cigarettes.

-- Make your car smoke-free.
+- Make your car totally smoke-free.
 The other occupants will still be exposed to tobacco smoke even if the windows are open.
-In Victoria, it is illegal to smoke in cars carrying children who are under 18 years of age.
+In Victoria, it is illegal to smoke in cars carrying people who are under 18 years of age.

 - Don’t allow smoking in any enclosed space where people who do not smoke spend time – for example, in the garage, shed, cubby house, boat or caravan.

-- Try to avoid taking children to outdoor areas where people are smoking and you can’t easily move away, such as a café courtyard.
+- Try to avoid taking children to outdoor areas where people are smoking and you can’t easily move away.

 - Make sure that all people who look after your children provide a smoke-free environment.